 2 t vanilla

 Pour evenly into prepared pans.
-Bake for 25 minutes or until sides of cake shrink from edge of pan.
+Bake for 25 minutes or until sides of cake shrink from edge of pan and a tester inserted comes out with just a few moist crumbs.

 Cool on rack.